 - I-No's Megalomania attack in Guilty Gear XX has warning boxes labled 'danger' in the pattern the attack will hit.
 Of the three versions, blocking still results in tons of damage, and one can only be dodged by double-jumping outside of the danger zone.

 - In a game based off The Lost World: Jurassic Park, you play as various dinosaurs and human characters.
 In one level where you play as a compsognathus, you have to avoid a human hunter trying to shoot you by staying out of the targeting circle.

 - That inconspicuous blinking targeting laser for the Terran nuke in Starcraft.
 The only attack that has both an early warning and a counter.
-In the coming StarCraft 2, the player doing the launching sees the full crosshairs - everyone else just sees the dot.
+In StarCraft II, the player doing the launching sees the full crosshairs - everyone else just sees the dot.

 - The kangaroo Noise in The World Ends with You have target markers to indicate where they'll land.